 On that I have no suggestions.

 It seems pretty clear that the Dementors cannot rule the wizarding world by themselves.
 Not directly.
 They are not willing to communicate well enough with other species to be able to control them in the way a ruler must.
 They appear to only want to feed off people.
 (And besides, they are blind, only sensing the presence of others by tracking their emotions, which has to slow them down or put them at at least some disadvantage.)
-Generally they seem to be willing to attach themselves to whatever ruling body takes control and will give them their prefered payment.
+Yet they seem to be willing to attach themselves to whatever ruling body takes control and will give them their preferred payment.

 A ruling body which doesn’t will just have to deal with their preying on its constituency, and that lack of protection might mean they do not long remain a ruling body.